-Architects are responsible for designing buildings and managing complex construction projects.
+Architects design buildings and manage complex construction projects.
 In order to be an architect, candidates need to complete either a bachelor's or master's degree in architecture.
 Upon graduation from an approved degree program, candidates are eligible to sit for the licensing Architect Registration Examination (ARE).

 - Architecture history

-Master of Architecture (M.Arch.) degree programs are designed to provide students who have a pre-professional degree in architecture or architectural studies a professional education.
-There are also some advanced M.Arch. programs, designed for people who are already architecture professionals, that allow students to specialize in an architectural area like urban or sustainable design.
-Both types of M.Arch. programs allow students to gain studio experience designing buildings.
+Master of Architecture (M.Arch.) degree programs are designed for students who have a pre-professional degree in architecture or architectural studies.
+There are also post-professional Master of Science in Architecture programs that allow students to specialize in an area like urban or sustainable design.
+Both types of graduate programs allow students to gain studio experience designing buildings.

-Applicants to M.Arch. programs need to have undergraduate experience in the field.
-They should be familiar with architecture history, design theory, CAD software and construction technology.
+Applicants to M.Arch. programs usually need to have undergraduate experience in the field.
+They should be familiar with architectural history, design theory, CAD software and construction technology.
 Most programs require applicants to submit letters of academic reference; some ask students to submit portfolios of their work.

 - Architectural criticism